-Compliance for Private Limited Company in India after incorporation
+Compliance for a Private Limited Company after incorporation

 As we know that, Private Limited Company is the most suitable and democratic form of entity for carrying out business in India with a long term objective.
 It is also considered as the best suitable form of business for new start-ups planning to raise fund or looking for angel funding.

 By registering a Private Limited Company, you being a founder/promoter enjoy numerous benefits like you can raise business fund, raise business loan, etc.,

 But, to enjoy these benefits, you have to comply with the provisions of Companies Act, 2013.